By Sorsa Editorial

 Common pitfalls

-A few mistakes I see across client implementations:
+A few mistakes we see across client implementations:

 Setting min_likes too high and missing important mentions.
-A customer reporting a critical bug with 2 likes is more important than a meme with 500.
-For support use cases, set min_likes to 0.
-Reserve high thresholds for reputation dashboards and trend analysis.
+A customer reporting a critical bug with 2 likes matters more than a meme with 500.
+For support use cases, set min_likes to 0 and reserve high thresholds for reputation dashboards and trend analysis.

 Forgetting to paginate.
 A single request returns roughly 20 mentions.
-If your brand gets 200 mentions a day, a single page captures 10% of the conversation.
-Always loop through next_cursor until empty for analysis or export.
-See pagination patterns.
+If a brand gets 200 mentions a day, one page captures 10% of the conversation.
+Loop through next_cursor until it is empty for any analysis or export.

-Treating tagged and untagged mentions as the same dataset. /mentions and /search-tweets results have different bias profiles.
-Tagged mentions skew toward direct engagement (support requests, replies).
-Untagged mentions skew toward general discussion and recommendations.
+Treating tagged and untagged mentions as one dataset.
+Tagged mentions skew toward direct engagement (support requests, replies); untagged mentions skew toward general discussion and recommendations.
 Mix them carelessly and your sentiment numbers will be off.

 Polling too aggressively.
-Polling every second for an account that gets 10 mentions per day wastes requests.
-Match your polling interval to mention volume: every 15 seconds for high-traffic brands, every minute or two for smaller accounts.
-Sorsa's rate limit is 20 requests per second, which is more than any sensible polling loop needs.
+Polling every second for an account that gets 10 mentions a day wastes requests.
+Match the interval to volume: every 15 seconds for high-traffic brands, every minute or two for smaller accounts.
+The rate limit is a flat 20 requests per second across every plan.

 Authenticating to the official API just to monitor a competitor.
-The official mentions endpoint pulls mentions of any public account, but the "owned read" pricing only applies when you authenticate as the same account.
-Competitor monitoring on the official API pays full price ($0.005/tweet), and there's no way around that other than switching providers.
+The official endpoint pulls mentions of any public account, but the $0.001 owned-read rate only applies when you authenticate as that same account.
+Competitor monitoring on the official API pays the full $0.005 per post, and there is no way around that other than switching providers.

 FAQ

 Yes.
-The official X API v2 exposes GET /2/users/{id}/mentions, which returns posts mentioning a specific user by their numeric ID.
-It requires OAuth Bearer Token authentication and a Developer Console account.
-As of February 2026, it's billed pay-per-use at $0.005 per resource for general reads, or $0.001 per resource for "owned reads" where the authenticated user matches the queried user.
+The official X API v2 exposes GET /2/users/{id}/mentions, which returns posts that mention a specific user by their numeric ID.
+It requires OAuth authentication and an approved developer account, and in 2026 it is billed pay-per-use at $0.005 per post read, or $0.001 for owned reads where the authenticated account matches the queried account.

 Can I track Twitter mentions without an @ tag?

-On the official X API, mention endpoints have 15-minute rolling-window rate limits that vary by tier and authentication context.
-Rate limits apply specifically to recent search, filtered stream, user timelines, and mention timelines, with HTTP 429 returned on breach.
-On Sorsa, the limit is 20 requests per second across all endpoints with no 15-minute windows or monthly quotas.
+On the official X API, mention timeline endpoints use 15-minute rolling-window rate limits that vary by access tier and authentication type, returning HTTP 429 when exceeded.
+On Sorsa's API, the limit is a flat 20 requests per second across every endpoint and plan, with no 15-minute windows or monthly post caps, and it can be raised on request.

 How far back can I pull Twitter mentions?

-The official X API's mentions endpoint returns up to ~800 of the most recent mentions per user via the standard endpoint, with full-archive access requiring Enterprise tier.
-Sorsa's /mentions supports since_date and until_date parameters reaching back through the full public X archive (2006-present).
+The official X API's mentions endpoint returns roughly the 800 most recent mentions per user on standard access, with full-archive history gated behind the Enterprise tier.
+Sorsa's /mentions endpoint accepts since_date and until_date parameters that reach back through the full public X archive, which runs from 2006 to the present.

 Can I track mentions of multiple accounts at once?